qais-yousef/sched-analyzer/README.md

 BPF CO-RE based sched-analyzer

-This is a personal pet project and not affiliated with any organization.
+This is a personal pet project and not affiliated with any employer organization.

 It is a demonstration of how BPF can be used to extract data and store them in a manner suitable for post-processing later via pandas or similar libraries.

-It hasn't been tested for robustness or verified intensively that no events are dropped when collecting them via the BPF program.
+It hasn't been tested for robustness or verified intensively.
+I am particularly worried whether events can be dropped when collecting them via the BPF program.

 Since we peak inside kernel internals which are not ABI, there's no guarantee this will work on every kernel.
 Or won't silently fail if for instance some